Health Sciences

 Health Science

 Explore the many exciting career opportunities available at our Adult Day Health Centers where we serve a variety of people age 18 and older!
 Our social workers assist with care plans, funding, and problem solving every day community needs.
 Nurses monitor medications, work with community physicians, and complete health assessments.
 Patient Care Assistants do many of the same tasks as a CNA such as safety awareness/fall prevention, bathing, activities, and meal assistance.
 Program and activity specialists and our habilitation staff engage our participants in programming, outings, special events, and individualized programming that helps them meet their goals.
-Our dining staff make sure we are following special diets and honor personal choice.
+Our dining staff makes sure we are following special diets and honor personal choice.
 We would love to have you join us and show you not only what it takes to do their work day to day, but how roles interact to meet the needs of our participants!

 Here is your opportunity to learn everything you need to know about a variety of athletic careers!
 You will have the opportunity to visit with an athletic director, athletic trainer, and a couple of coaches.
 You will learn what the daily tasks are in their jobs along with the education required.
 You may also have the opportunity to observe a basketball practice to see some of these individuals in action!
-Held early December 2025.
+Held early December 2026.

 Would you like to be involved in sports and athletics with high level athletes in a college atmosphere on a daily basis?
 If you love to compete and be around competitive individuals striving to be the best version of themselves, then please join us at Mount Mercy University to explore career paths as an athletic trainer, athletic director, sports information director, and college coach.

 Learn about a career in healthcare that is outside the four walls of a hospital.
 A career in EMS as an EMT or Paramedic is a rewarding profession.
 Receive an inside look at this potential profession from current ground and flight EMS providers, along with getting hands-on experience with life-saving skills such as airway management, bleeding control, and cardiopulmonary resuscitation or CPR.
-Held Fall 2025 and Spring 2026.

 Learn about careers in Emergency Medicine and interact with emergency services including AirCare medical transport and ambulance.
 Participate in simulated medical procedures that EMTs and paramedics experience daily!
 Learn how to become an EMT or a paramedic and get your questions answered by our team.

 The Cedar Rapids Fire Department is a dynamic and diverse organization that provides an outstanding opportunity for those interested in a public service career.
 If you’d like to learn about the skills and education it takes to be a firefighter/paramedic, then this is the event for you!
 Individuals in these careers will give you all the details regarding what they do, plus provide some training exercises to show you first-hand what it feels like to be in this career field.
 Cap of 25.
+Held January/February 2027.

 Experience Medical School at the University of Iowa Carver College of Medicine for a day!
 Learn physical exam skills and how to accurately take vitals.
 You’ll also run through patient cases, take a tour of the medical school, and discuss current trends in health care including needs in family medicine and rural healthcare.
 Plus, interact with current medical students for a Q & A on all things medical and the medical school application process.